CTOBGH/signum/docs/standard.md

 **Recommendation:** Prioritize C2PA for robust, verifiable, and persistent Signum labeling in files.
 Use the defined Signum XMP schema as a structured fallback where necessary.
 Avoid non-standardized metadata fields.

-While the core of the Signum standard lies in the defined categories (Section 3) and embedded metadata (Section 5), visual indicators provide immediate cues to human users.
-This section outlines the standard visual elements and provides guidance on their display.

 ### 6.1 Standard Codes

-The following short codes are the standardized textual representation for each Signum level:
+The following short codes are the standardised textual representation for each Signum level:

 * **H** (Level 0: Human)
 * **H-AE** (Level 1: Human, AI-Enhanced)